la3za/k5cbq-k3ng_cw_keyer-2024-03-20/README.md

 This keyer has a Command Mode rx/tx practice.
 Sometimes, if I train at a speed a little above my comfort level, I experienced that I was never able to transmit the sequence correctly.
-And the keyer just kept on hitting me with the same sequence over and over again.
+And the keyer just kept hitting me with the same sequence over and over again.
 In desperation, I had to break out of the training mode and restart it again.

 Therefore I wanted these modes to give up and move on in a soft way.